 Therefore, any form of injustice, whether it is oppression or persecution is not tolerated in marriage in Islam.

-Though no families live in complete bliss all the time and no marriage is immune to trials and tests, a state of tranquillity allows couples to pass these phases with wisdom and patience.
+Though no families live in complete bliss all the time and no marriage is immune to trials and tests so a state of tranquillity allows couples to pass these phases with wisdom and patience.
 Knowing at the end that there will be rewards for life tests helps them navigate their tragedies as obedient servants of Allah.

 3. Love in Islam